 When searching for strings, which includes keywords and quoted phrases (or anything that's not a search modifier), Splunk software searches the

 _raw field for the matching events or results.
 Some examples of keywords and phrases are:

 Note that the search for the quoted phrase "web error" is not the same as the search before it.
 When you search for

 web error, Splunk software returns events that contain both "web" and "error".
 When you search for "web error", Splunk software only returns events that contain the phrase "web error".

 To search for a file path, such as

-However, if the file path contains spaces you must enclose it in quotation marks.
+If the file path contains spaces you must enclose the path in quotation marks.
 For example:

 A space is considered a major breaker in data.
 To learn more about major and minor breakers, see Event segmentation and searching.

 This documentation applies to the following versions of Splunk Cloud Platform™: 8.2.2112, 8.2.2201, 8.2.2202, 8.2.2203, 9.0.2205, 9.0.2208, 9.0.2209 (latest FedRAMP release), 9.0.2303